 You may wish to rise early this morning for an optional hot-air balloon ride, a memorable opportunity to enjoy a bird's-eye view of the sun rising over the ancient temples of Bagan.
 Afterwards, enjoy a Champagne toast and return to the hotel for breakfast.

 After a busy morning, enjoy time at leisure this afternoon and dinner on your own.
 Or perhaps you’ll join our optional tour to discover Ancient Bagan.
 Travel to the Bagan Archaeological Museum for a tour of the relics here, including dolomite plaques and bronze lotus flowers.
 Then continue to the Nanmyint Viewing Tower for a breathtaking view of Bagan plains, studded with ancient pagodas.
 Afterwards, we’ll visit a nearby village to learn more about local life.
 Then enjoy dinner and classical Burmese performance at a nearby restaurant, all included with the tour.
-Please note: On Mondays and Tuesdays, the Bagan Archaeological Museum visit will be replaced with a guided tour of temples in the Bagan plains.
+Please note: On Mondays and public holidays, the Bagan Archaeological Museum visit will be replaced with a guided tour of temples in the Bagan plains.

 We have an early breakfast this morning and transfer to the airport for a half-hour flight to Mandalay.
-When we land, we’ll visit a gold leaf workshop where sheets of gold are beaten into gossamer-thin pieces.
+When we land, we’ll visit a gold-leaf workshop, where sheets of gold are beaten into gossamer-thin pieces.
 Placing gold leaf on a Buddha image brings great merit to the faithful, so there is a steady growth of gold layers on Buddha images throughout Burma.
 We’ll have a chance to witness the results of this practice as we stop at by the Mahamuni Buddha, the most sacred shrine in upper Burma, covered with so much gold leaf that its body has lost all proportion.

 We return to our hotel, and dinner this evening is on your own.

 This morning after breakfast, we board a boat for a ride upriver to the village of Mingun.
-Here, we get a glimpse of the local culture and stop to see one of the world’s largest ringing bells, still un-cracked and weighing in at 90 tons.
+Here we get a glimpse of the local culture and stop to see one of the world’s largest ringing bells, still uncracked and weighing in at 90 tons.
 Bells are a common feature used in many of Burma’s religious rituals.
 It is said that people ring this bell after performing a good deed so they can share with others the merit they earned.
 Burmese Buddhists consider it one of the world’s sweetest sounds.

-Following lunch, we’ll visit the longest wooden bridge in Burma.
+After lunch at a local restaurant, we’ll visit the longest wooden bridge in Burma.
 The U Bein footbridge stretches almost three-quarters of a mile over the shallow Thaung Thaman Lake.
 It is constructed of teak planks and has withstood the elements for more than two centuries.

 We return to our hotel, and dinner is on your own again this evening.